justicedemocrats/new-site/src/pages/landing/index.md

       disproportionately wealthier, whiter, and more male than the base.

-      **Now it’s time for more leaders in the Democratic Party who don’t just represent corporate donors, but the voters of the Democratic Party:** women, people of color, young people, and working-class people of all backgrounds to help build our progressive movement.
+      **Now it’s time for more leaders in the Democratic Party who don’t represent corporate donors, but the voters of the Democratic Party:** women, people of color, young people, and working-class people of all backgrounds to help build our progressive movement.